 - Almond butter

-*We love Lakanto brand monk fruit sweeteners — if you shop through my link and use code “SOCCERMOM” you can save 15% every time you purchase!
+*We love Lakanto brand monk fruit sweeteners — If you shop Lakanto through my link and use code “SOCCERMOM” you can save 15% every time you purchase!

 The above is a quick glance at the ingredients and tools needed to make our low carb donut bites.
 Full ingredient amounts are available in the printable recipe at the bottom of the post.